-These styles can be very versatile since they allow for more time in between appointments and therefore less maintenance.
-They would allow your natural roots to grow out.
-Best suited for finer hair, Rollo believes the cut can be worn sleek and straight to show off the edgy concave shape, or wavy to accentuate the volume that can be created from having this type of cut.
+This light brown balayage can be very versatile since it allows for more time between appointments and, therefore, less maintenance.
+This would allow your natural roots to grow out.
+Best suited for finer hair, Rollo believes the cut can be worn sleek and straight to show off the edgy concave shape or wavy to accentuate the volume that can be created from having this type of cut.

 Shock your friends with something exciting like electric blue balayage hair.
-Balayage, as opposed to ombre, is hand painted lightener to give a more organic growth period from the roots.
+Balayage, instead of ombre, is hand painted lightener to give a more organic growth period from the roots.
 You’ll want your color specialist to be an expert in getting the right hues and toning to set this color off.
 Ask your stylist to send you home with Olaplex number 3 to maintain your hair’s strength while taking on such color intensity.

-Try light balayage on brown hair if you’re looking for a pop of color with a seamless root blend.
+Try light balayage on brown hair if you want a pop of color with a seamless root blend.
 Keeping the sections thin allows the balayage to be sprinkled in, which creates a beautiful dimension against the natural brown canvas.
 Use a 1.25-inch curling iron, starting a few inches off the root for loose beach waves.